BCFT One-point Functions of Coulomb Branch Operators: One point functions in free BCFTs

 In the absence of a boundary, thanks to what was explained around (\ref{enonsingularOPE}), we have a non-singular OPE for two chirals.
-Consistently then we have that (\ref{ephiphiD}) is non-singular since we don't have any singularity to remove.
-In particular the two point function for two chirals on $\mathbb{R}^4$ is null and thus we can't subtract anything at all.
-Taking the limit $x\rightarrow y$ we find
+Consistently then we have that (\ref{ephiphiD}) is non-singular in the limit $x\to y$.
+Taking the limit we find